 “Villains, Victims and Heroes: Melodrama, Media and 9/11.”
 Journal of Communication.
 55:1 (March 2005): 22-37.

-“The Communist Manifesto in an Era of Late-Capital: Melodrama and Melancholia” in The Cambridge Companion to the Comminist Manifesto eds.
+“The Communist Manifesto in an Era of Late-Capital: Melodrama and Melancholia” The Cambridge Companion to the Communist Manifesto eds.
 Terrell Carver and James Farr.
-(Cambridge: Cambridge University Press, under contract).
+(Cambridge University Press, 2015).

-“The Melodramatic Style of American Politics” in After The Tears: Victimhood and Subjectivity in the Melodramatic Mode) eds.
+“The Melodramatic Style of American Politics” After The Tears: Victimhood and Subjectivity in the Melodramatic Mode) eds.
 Scott Loren and Joerg Mettleman.
-(Amsterdam: Amsterdam University Press, 2015 expected)
+(Amsterdam University Press, 2015)

-“Wendy Brown” in The Encyclopedia of Political Thought eds.
-Michael Gibbons, Diana Coole, Lisa Ellis (NY: Wiley-Blackwell) forthcoming 2015.
+“Wendy Brown” The Encyclopedia of Political Thought eds.
+Michael Gibbons, Diana Coole, Lisa Ellis (Wiley-Blackwell, 2014.)